OpenBotsAI/OpenBots.Documentation/OpenBots Server/Server SDK Documentation/ServerSDKDesignDocument.md

 Author: Nicole Carrero
-Creation Date: 5/21/2021
+Creation Date: 5/27/2021

 **Server SDK**

 **Context**

-- Problem: Developers, the Agent, and the Studio cannot access or call Server and Documents APIs in a quick an efficient manner.
+- Problem: Developers, the Agent, and the Studio cannot access or call Server and Documents APIs in a quick and efficient manner.
 - Requirements: Ensure that a developer, the Agent, and the Studio can access and call Server and Documents APIs in a quick and efficient manner.

 **Component Scope**